Take the City's Morse Park Pool Survey!

 Section 1.
 General Membership Meetings.

-Meetings shall be held at least quarterly.
-One meeting per year shall be the Annual Meeting for elections.
+General membership meetings shall be held at least quarterly.
+One meeting per calendar year shall be the Annual Meeting for the purpose of electing officers.

 Section 2.
 Board Meetings.

 The Board of Directors shall meet at least bimonthly (every other month).
-Meetings may be held in person or via teleconference, provided all participating directors can simultaneously hear and communicate with each other.
-A meeting held via teleconference shall constitute a valid meeting for all purposes, including the transaction of business and voting.
+Meetings may be held in person or via teleconference/digital platform, provided all participating directors can simultaneously hear and communicate with each other.
+A meeting held via teleconference satisfies all the physical presence requirements and constitutes a valid meeting for all purposes, including the transaction of business and voting.

 Section 3.
 Notice Period.

 Notice of General Membership meetings shall be provided to all households at least fourteen (14) days in advance.
-Board meetings require seven (7) days notice.
+Board meetings require fourteen (14) days notice.
 Notice is valid if provided via at least two methods: email, website posting, or physical neighborhood signage.

-General Membership: A quorum for the transaction of business at any General Membership meeting shall consist of ten (10) voting household units present.
+General Membership: A quorum for the transaction of business at any General Membership meeting shall consist of a minimum of ten (10) voting members-at-large (households not represented by current Board members) or one-third (1/3) of the total voting members in attendance at the previous meeting, whichever is greater.

-Board of Directors: A quorum for Board meetings shall consist of a simple majority of the Directors then in office.
+Board of Directors: A quorum for Board meetings shall consist of a simple majority of the Directors currently serving in office.

 Being a formal 501(c)(3) gives us a seat at the table.
 When we speak to the City Council or the Planning Commission, we aren't just a 'complaint group'—we are a legal entity with a Board, Bylaws, and a mission.
 It forces the City to take our advocacy on zoning and safety seriously.